emrgnt-cmplxty/fermi/docs/0.old/tutorials/ledger.md

 ---
 id: ledger
-title: "Using a Ledger device w/ Axion"
+title: "Using a Ledger device w/ Fermi"
 sidebar_label: Using a Ledger
 ---

 > A [Ledger device](https://www.ledger.com/) is a physical wallet, or hardware wallet, that stores your private keys used to sign transactions.
 This device offers an extra layer of security as its an isolated device from your computer or smartphone.
-The [Axion App](/docs/tutorials/ledger#near-ledger-app-installation) on Ledger allows you to manage your Axion accounts and Axion tokens that have Ledger security enabled.
+The [Fermi App](/docs/tutorials/ledger#near-ledger-app-installation) on Ledger allows you to manage your Fermi accounts and Fermi tokens that have Ledger security enabled.

 :::info
 Currently, you can only set up your Ledger device using Mozilla Firefox.
 Support for other browsers will be coming soon.